fximenessilva/pokedex/README.md

-# AutoConnect
+# Pokedex

 Pokedex App is a React application that allows users to view a list of pokemons and their details.
 A user can add pokemons to their favorites.

 ## Directory Structure

-The AutoConnect App follows a logical directory structure that promotes organization and separation of concerns.
+The Pokedex App follows a logical directory structure that promotes organization and separation of concerns.
 Below is an overview of the main directories and their purposes:

 - **src**: This directory contains the source code of the Podcaster app.
   - **components**: Contains reusable UI components used throughout the app.